 The town of Castle Rock, Colorado and its police department

-42 USC §1983 for failure to enforce a
+could not be sued under 42 USC §1983 for failure to enforce a

 restraining order against respondent's husband, as enforcement of the